STEAM Camps for Kids in Westchester and the Hudson Valley

-We've rounded up STEM/STEAM programs throughout Westchester County that offer educational and interactive experiences for school-age kids.
+Kids may not care about their career prospects just yet, but that doesn't mean they can't have a blast while learning these subjects.
+The best STEM/STEAM camps keep fun at the forefront.
+We've rounded up camps throughout Westchester and the lower Hudson Valley that offer educational and interactive experiences for school-age kids.
 Looking for more camp ideas?
 Consult our Summer Camp Guide and sign up for our newsletters.

 Destination Science – Multiple Locations